densutter/Minor-Mathematical-Mechanisms-in-Large-Language-Models/README.md

 ## **Notes on Code Usage**
 Some parts of this code were copied from other sources and generated using ChatGPT.
 Any directly copied code is explicitly noted within the code.
-However, sections written with ChatGPT's assistance are not specifically marked. **To avoid any copyright issues, assume the entire code was developed with the help of ChatGPT.**
+However, sections written with ChatGPT's assistance are not specifically marked. **To avoid potential copyright issues, assume the entire code was developed with the help of ChatGPT.**

 ## **Project Structure**